 There is even a dedicated man cave on board, with a poker table, bar area and pole dancing stage (make of that what you will…)

-This distinctive aesthetic was rewarded at the recent International Yacht and Aviation Awards in Venice, where Steamring scooped the best Interior Design Concept – no meant feat, when you consider that other categories were won by industry heavyweights Oceanco, Turquoise Yachts, Overmarine and Britain’s own Pearl Yachts.
+This distinctive aesthetic was rewarded at the recent International Yacht and Aviation Awards in Venice, where Steamring scooped the best Interior Design Concept – no mean feat, when you consider that other categories were won by industry heavyweights Oceanco, Turquoise Yachts, Overmarine and Britain’s own Pearl Yachts.

 Despite its name, Steamring would be powered by a modern pair of 4,000hp diesel engines for a top speed of 24 knots.
 Full steam ahead!